dr-richard-barker/GeneLabUserManual/README.md

 *Picture*

-Users have the ability to choose which clustering method is used to display the results with the default method set to UPGMA.
-Users can also toggle off the rows/columns which will change how the heatmap links the common genes.

-*Picture cluster Rows toggled off*

-*Picture cluster columns toggled off*
+* Choosing Clustering Method:

+  * Users can select a clustering method to display results.
+The default is often set to UPGMA (Unweighted Pair Group Method with Arithmetic Mean).
+  * Clustering helps group genes with similar expression profiles, making patterns more apparent.

+* Toggling Rows and Columns:

+  * Users can toggle off rows or columns of genes.
+This affects how the heatmap links genes based on similarity.
+  * Toggling off rows or columns can help focus on specific groups of genes and their expression patterns.

+* Log2 Transformation:

-The Log2 transformation feature is available to aid in the display of genes with more apparent differences.
+  * The Log2 transformation is available to enhance the display of genes with more pronounced differences.
+  * Applying Log2 transformation can reveal subtler variations in gene expression between conditions.

+* Filtering by Significance:

-Lastly, users have the capability of filtering the genes that are displayed by their significance.
+  * Users can filter the genes displayed on the heatmap based on their significance.
+  * This filtering helps highlight genes with statistically significant expression changes.

 ## DGE Table